zghodsi/anofel/README.md

 ## Directory Structure
 This repository contains the following high-level structure:
-* [anofel-lib](anofel-lib) python scripts for AnoFel federated learning
+* [anofel-lib](anofel-lib) python scripts for AnoFel federated learning which incorporates secure aggregation and differential privacy.
+The scripts can be used to obtain runtime and accuracy benchmarks.
-* [anofel-snark](anofel-snark) C++ code for AnoFel zk-SNARK for client setup and training
+* [anofel-snark](anofel-snark) C++ code for AnoFel zk-SNARK for client setup and training to obtain prover and verifier runtime.

 Each directory contains a Dockerfile and build guide for running experiments.
+Access to a GPU is recommended for running training experiments in anofel-lib.